nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 	than those in Europe, but even the Asian SNES controller looks exactly the same as European one.. but the Nintendo logo is different (it says Super Famicom instead of Super Nintendo.. all these SNESS controller variants have artwork ready for OE).
 	So, what I am saying is, we need to keep this in mind, and put in place some of this if it isn't already there ready?
 I can maybe define this in a separate document at some point what icons, labels and controllers we need to use per region country.
-Box art related region issues I cover a little later under GRID VIEW in this document.
+Box art related region issues I cover a little later under GRID VIEW in this document.</strike>

 ###BLANK SLATE